pkpio/bard-linux/documentation/dev.md

 mode (referred ADK mode hence forth), you will be using another small driver in this repo, named [ADK][6].
 So, to summarize:

-  - Linux: 2 drivers
+  1. Linux: 2 drivers
-    1. ADK driver - To set device into accessory mode
+    - ADK   - To set device into accessory mode
-    2. udlfb - The main driver that transfers UI
+    - udlfb - The main driver that transfers UI
-  - Andriod app: well, that's it.
+  2. Android app: well, that's it.

 Feel free to drop an email or come by IRC.
+Star this / fork it and I look forward to seeing your contributions.

 [1]: https://github.com/praveendath92/bard-droid